Everything You Should Know About The Dreaded Breast Cancer Disease

-October is Breast Cancer Awareness month and every year many governmental and non-governmental organizations have events lined up to help increase the awareness of breast cancer and also help fight the dreaded disease the best way possible.
+October is Breast Cancer Awareness Month, and every year, many governmental and non-governmental organizations have events lined up to help increase awareness of this dreadful disease and also help fight the disease the best way possible.

-Breast cancer is the most common popular cancer affecting women, and the second main cause of death amongst women.
-Many woman have died as a result of ignoring minor signs and changes in their breast.
+Breast cancer is the most common cancer affecting women and the second leading cause of death among women.
+Many women have died as a result of ignoring minor signs and changes in their breasts.

-Breast cancer is a type of cancer that develops from breast tissue.
-There are many types of breast cancer and they include non-invasive, invasive, recurrent, and metastatic breast cancers, as well as the intrinsic or molecular subtypes of breast cancer.
+It is a type of cancer that develops from breast tissue.
+There are many types, and they include non-invasive, invasive, recurrent, and metastatic breast cancers, as well as the intrinsic or molecular subtypes of breast cancer.

 How can I tell if I have breast cancer?